A focus on long-term performance

-When your insurance cover starts will depend on your employment arrangements, how you joined QSuper, your age, and your account balance.
-Under current legislation, you also need to have received money into your QSuper account in the past 13 months to be eligible for insurance.
+When your insurance cover starts will depend on your employment arrangements, your age, and your account balance.
+Under current legislation, you also need to have received money into your QSuper Accumulation account in the past 13 months to be eligible for insurance.

-Find out more about when insurance starts or refer to the Accumulation Account Insurance Guide (pdf) for more information.
+Find out more about when insurance starts or refer to the QSuper Insurance Guide (pdf) for more information.

-You can choose to have your death cover, TPD cover, and/or income protection cover continue even if we stop receiving money into your QSuper account by permanently opting in to cover.
-This ensures you are covered even if your contributions aren't constant – which is great if you are, for example, a contract worker or on leave without pay.
+You can choose to have your death cover, TPD cover, and/or income protection cover continue even if we stop receiving money into your QSuper Accumulation account by permanently opting in to cover.
+This makes sure we won't cancel your cover if no money goes into your account for 13 months.

 You can permanently opt in to cover in Member Online.
-For more information about what happens to your insurance cover if we are no longer receiving contributions into your account, read the Accumulation Account Insurance Guide (pdf).
+For more information about what happens to your insurance cover if we are no longer receiving contributions into your account, read the QSuper Insurance Guide (pdf).

 You may be able to transfer across existing death cover, TPD cover, and/or income protection from another Australian insurer held either directly or through an Australian super fund.
-For more information about bringing your insurance with you to QSuper, read the Accumulation Account Insurance Guide (pdf) or contact us.
+For more information about bringing your insurance with you, read the QSuper Insurance Guide (pdf) or contact us.

-We can't pay your insurance claim if it is caused directly or indirectly by certain things common to most insurers, including war, criminal activity, deliberately hurting yourself, or a pandemic illness that occurs within the first 30 days after getting insurance or increasing your insurance.
+We can't pay your insurance claim if it is caused directly or indirectly by certain things, including war, criminal activity, deliberately hurting yourself, or a pandemic illness that occurs within the first 30 days after getting insurance or increasing your insurance.

 Please note the pandemic illness exclusion doesn’t apply to default cover you receive automatically as a result of starting work with a Queensland Government or default employer.
 The pandemic illness exclusion also doesn’t apply if you apply for default cover within the first 120 days of starting work with the Queensland Government or a default employer.

-For the list of exclusions that may apply, please read the Accumulation Account Insurance Guide (pdf).
+For the list of exclusions that may apply, please read the QSuper Insurance Guide (pdf).

 Some of our insurance cover comes with a 'pre-existing exclusion' period where we won't pay out an insurance benefit if you had signs or symptoms of your illness or injury before your cover with us began.

 In most circumstances, you will have no pre-existing exclusion period on your default cover once you have been at work for 30 consecutive days following your cover start date.
-Being 'at work' has a particular definition, which you can find in the Accumulation Account Insurance Guide (pdf).
+Being 'at work' has a particular definition, which you can find in the QSuper Insurance Guide (pdf).

-There are certain circumstances where your default cover will be subject to a five-year pre-existing exclusion period.
-Read the Accumulation Account Insurance Guide (pdf) to see if this applies to you.
+There are certain circumstances where your default cover will be subject to a 5-year pre-existing exclusion period.
+Read the QSuper Insurance Guide (pdf) to see if this applies to you.